DragonNeos/kanji-king-psp/readme.txt

 Kanji King PSP

-Digital flash cards for all Hiragana, Katakana, Heisig Kanji and JLPT vocabulary.
+Digital flash cards for all Hiragana, Katakana, Jouyou Kanji and JLPT vocabulary.
-Switch between 6 high-res TrueType fonts.
+Switch between several high-res TrueType fonts.
 Keywords, Components and Vocabulary for each Kanji in English, German and Japanese, and on- and kun- readings in Katakana and Hiragana.
 Automatic rating and progress.